If your child ends up in the juvenile court system, you want experienced legal counsel to defend them and protect their rights and their future.

 As a parent or guardian, it is always in your child's best interest to remain calm.
 You can request to see your child at any time while the child is in police custody.

-Contact a Juvenile Defense Attorney in Denver and Boulder Today
+Contact a Juvenile Defense Attorney in Denver, Boulder, Colorado Springs and Fort Collins Today

 If your child is facing criminal charges as a juvenile, get expert legal counsel to ensure they are treated fairly through the criminal system.
 Any mistakes could have long-lasting impacts on your child's life.
-Call 303-586-1961 to schedule a free 15 minute case evaluation with our juvenile defense attorney at Flatiron Legal Advisors, LLC today.
+Call 303-586-1961 to schedule a case evaluation with our juvenile defense attorneys at Flatiron Legal Advisors, LLC today.